Shopping Cart

 Telegraph Lane

-We use methods and ideologies from Permaculture to grow food and community naturally and organic way.
+We use methods and ideologies from Permaculture to grow food and community, naturally and organically.

 We have a wildflower area and various mini forest gardens distributed throughout the site.
 Some areas are left to conserve wildlife.